GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (220).md

 **At Higher Tiers**:  Each tier beyond its minimum allows you to increease the level of the d4 die (to a d6, then a d8, etc, until it reachs a d12) and/or increase the size of the fan by 1 yard.

 **Critical Failure**: You unintentionally localize the energy... inside of you.
 You suffer a psychic attack with advantage.
 After 1d12 rounds, a sphere of energy explodes out from you a number of feet equal to the spell tier.
 Everything in the sphere suffers a psychic attack, including yourself.

+#### Pillar of Flame

+**Minimum Tier**: 4

+**Casting Time**: 3 actions

+**Range**: 25 yards

+**Duration**: Concentration plus a number of rounds equal to the spell's tier

+**Effect**: When you cast this spell, you cause a pillar of flame to erupt from the ground centered on a point you designate within range.
+The cylinder has a ciricular base 3 yards in width and 15 yards in height.
+When you summon it, you either give it a direction to head in (it moves a number of yards equal to the spell tier during each movement phase) or have it stand in place.

+So long as you are concentrating on the spell, you may expend an action or reaction to move the pillar up to a number of yards equal to the spell's tier.

+Anytime the pillar comes in contact with something, it inflicts a fire attack.
+Additionally, if a creature ends a phase completely within its boundries, that creature suffers a fire attack with a bonus equal to the spell's tier.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may increase the size of the cylinder base and its height by 1 yard.

+**Critical Failure**: You produce a pillar of flame centered on yourself instead.
+The base extends out a number of feet from you equal to the spell's tier.
+The piller lasts a number of rounds equal to the spell's tier.
+You cannot be healed or otherwise benefit from fire attacks this spell inflicts against you this way.

 #### Plasma Ray